 JOIN THE PROS AND LAUNCH YOUR CAREER!

-AFM/CFM Membership is open to all musicians and vocalists who work part-time or full-time in pop, rock, country, jazz, classical, folk or other areas of music-making in the United States and Canada.
-Any musician, vocalist, or provider of musical services (teachers, copyists, arrangers, technical staff, DJs, dancers, sound technicians, etc.) regardless of musical style is eligible for membership.
+AFM/CFM Membership is open to everyone who works part-time or full-time in pop, rock, country, jazz, classical, folk or all other areas of music-making in the United States and Canada.
+Any musician, vocalist, or provider of musical services (teachers, copyists, arrangers, technical staff, DJs, dancers, sound engineers, technicians, etc.) regardless of musical style is eligible for membership.
 Annual dues cost less than 50 cents a day, and are fully tax deductible!
 Save $ 105 each when 2 or more band members join at the same time.

 Join our international association of professional musicians.
 Fill out this application form and email, mail or bring it to the office.